Your free guide to the ultimate New Zealand road trip from Christchurch to Auckland

 Christchurch to Auckland route map

-Download the route map or sent it straight to your phone, so you'll know exactly where to go on this ultimate road trip from Christchurch to Auckland.
+Download the route map or send it straight to your phone, so you'll know exactly where to go on this ultimate road trip from Christchurch to Auckland.
+You'll get the see the same sights, can go on the same amazing hikes, drive the same route yet you'll probably pay less than when travelling from Auckland to Christchurch.